 He made a big entrance into our lives as soon as we saw those two lines on a pregnancy test, and he continues to surprise us.
 As our first child, our parenting “firsts” happen through Arlo, through which we continue to learn things about parenting, and things about ourselves.

-Arlo is six years old.
+Arlo is seven years old.
 When he likes something, he really delves into it.
 We’ve been through the train obsession, the dinosaur obsession, the space obsession, the death obsession, the wildlife obsession, the numbers obsession, the football obsession, and the architecture obsession (his favourite building is The Shard).

 Arlo is very articulate about his way of seeing the world.
 He is fiercely pedantic.
 His observations and musings on life make me smile, and he can make me cry with laughter like no other.
 Take a look at the #StuffArloSays hashtag on Twitter and Instagram.